Harrison-Mitchell/Traffic-Camera-Timelapse/README.md

 # Traffic Camera Timelapse
-Create a timelapse of all traffic cameras provided from the RMS
+Create a timelapse of all traffic cameras provided from the RMS with views ranging from Pacific Highway to the Sydney Harbour Bridge

 ### Dependencies
 * Python >= 3.5